Tristane028/Springer-Fibers/README.md

 **Performance notes.** The pair search dominates the runtime and is worth attention on larger partitions:

-- Target-side evaluation depends only on the target cell and the limit variable, never on the source — so it should be memoized across sources rather than rebuilt inside every pair.
+- Target-side evaluation depends only on the target cell and the limit variable, never on the source, so it should be memoized across sources rather than rebuilt inside every pair.
-- Within a source substitution, the source Plücker vector is constant across all target combinations; evaluating it once per level instead of once per target combination is the single largest saving.
+- Within a source substitution, the source Plücker vector stays constant across all target combinations, so evaluating it once per level instead of once per target combination is the single largest saving.
-- A zero-pattern prefilter rules out most pairs before any symbolic work: wherever the source's Plücker coordinate vanishes identically, the target's must be able to vanish too, and a nonzero *constant* never can.
-This is a necessary condition, so it never rejects a true relation — on (2,2,1) it eliminates about 79% of pairs.
+- A zero-pattern prefilter rules out most pairs before any symbolic work.
+Wherever the source's Plücker coordinate vanishes identically, the target's has to be able to vanish too, and a nonzero *constant* never can.
+This is a necessary condition, so it never rejects a true relation, and on (2,2,1) it eliminates about 79% of pairs.
 - Checkpointing after every pair is quadratic I/O on large partitions, since the whole file is rewritten each time.
 Batch it.

 **Dependencies:** Python 3.9+, `numpy`, `sympy`, and `python-flint` for the compiled polynomial arithmetic.